actualbudget/docs/blog/2024-07-01-ynab_v_actual.md

 ### Other Features

 This will be a rapid fire view of feature comparison.
 For a full view of these features you can read up [in our documentation](../docs/).
 Don't worry the docs aren't too long to read.
-I will also be including the already meantioned features.
+I will also be including the already mentioned features.

 |Feature | Actual | YNAB | Notes |
 |:---|:---:|:---:|:---:|